 Keys were out of the blocks far quicker than the hosts after the interval and loosehead prop Richard Cornock powered over in the 49th minute for their second try.

 David had nearly scored in the same move after a fine cross kick by Dorian Jones who landed another sweet conversion to give Keys a 17-7 lead.

-The fly half added a penalty before a lovely Keys try was created by outstanding centre Luke Ford bursting through from halfway before a well-timed pass saw Trowbridge home after 55 minutes to put them 25-7 up.
+The fly half added a penalty before a lovely Keys try was created by outstanding centre Luke Ford bursting through from halfway before a well-timed pass saw Trowbridge home after 55 minutes to put